Syndica/sig/src/gossip/readme.md

 When a prune message is received, we track which `from_address` pruned a specific `origin` using a `HashMap(from_address: Pubkey, origin_bloom: Bloom)` where  `from_address: Pubkey` is the address which sent the prune message to a `Bloom` filter which origins are inserted into.

-When constructing the active set for a CrdsDataWithSignature:
+When constructing the active set for a GossipDataWithSignature:
 - we find the `origin` of that value
 - iterate over the peers in the active set
 - look up the peer in the hashmap to find their corresponding bloom filter
-- and check if the origin of the CrdsDataWithSignature is contained in the bloom filter
+- and check if the origin of the GossipDataWithSignature is contained in the bloom filter
  - if the origin is not contained in the bloom filter, we haven’t received a corresponding prune message, so we add the peer to the active set
   - if the origin is contained in the bloom filter, we don’t add the peer to the active set